For a nice history of this amendment, checkout this summary on the Federal Evidence Review blog.

 In Apprendi v New Jersey, the Court held that a State could not avoid the reasonable doubt standard by shifting elements of a criminal offense to the sentencing phase.
 The Court stated that factors which raised penalties are de facto elements which must be proven beyond a reasonable doubt to a jury.
 Over the last ten years, the Michigan Supreme Court has continuously rejected this argument despite the fact that the United States Supreme Court has been consistently expanding the Apprendi doctrine.

-Last year, I blogged about a United States Supreme Court rolling called Alleyne v United States, 570 US ___; 133 S Ct 2151; 186 L Ed 2d 314 (2013), which I thought was the last nail in this flawed argument’s “coffin.”
+Last year, I blogged about a United States Supreme Court ruling called Alleyne v United States, 570 US ___; 133 S Ct 2151; 186 L Ed 2d 314 (2013), which I thought was the last nail in this flawed argument’s “coffin.”
 How wrong I was.

-Yesterday, a panel of Michigan Court of Appeals rejected the Elaine challenge in People v Herron, Court of Appeals No. 309320.
+Yesterday, a panel of Michigan Court of Appeals rejected the Alleyne challenge in People v Herron, Court of Appeals No. 309320.
 The court distinguished every United States Supreme Court case along this line based and distinctions which this author believes are irrelevant.
 If they willing of our Court of Appeals is mirrored by the Michigan Supreme Court, the only remedy that a defendant world will receive is likely to be from the United States Supreme Court.
 Stay tuned, this issue is far from over.

 Mr. Herron is represented by Christine Pagac at the State Appellate Defender’s Offender’s Office.

-Brady v Maryland prosecutors to disclose all evidence which is exculpatory in nature or which mitigates punishment.
+Under Brady v Maryland requires prosecutors to disclose all evidence which is exculpatory in nature or which mitigates punishment.
 Unfortunately, in our adversarial system prosecutors are often tempted to bury this evidence.
 The problem comes with the fact that the person exercising this judgment has a conflicting obligation Moschus is to try and convict a defendant.
 What prosecutor is theoretically the Minister of Justice career advancement is normally based on convictions.
 Prosecutor to conceal evidence rarely phrase discipline for doing so and I virtually never prosecuted.

 Kenneth Olsen was charged with developing chemical weapons of mass distraction.
 There was evidence presented at trial that he was attempting to develop the chemical ricin.
 The quantities impurities of this drug however were so low that the government was going to have a difficult time proving that the defendant had any intent to injure other people.
 To overcome this, the assistant United States attorney call Arnold Meinkhoff as their expert witness.
 Prosecutor concealed an internal investigation which showed huge problems with this expert witnesses integrity or level of care.
 Fourteen of his one hundred investigations which were audited showed serious problems.